What Is PKI? The Ultimate Guide to Public Key Infrastructure

 Why Is PKI Infrastructure Important for Cybersecurity?

-PKI infrastructure matters for cybersecurity because it binds identities to public keys using certificates issued by a trusted certificate authority (CA) as a source of truth.
+PKI infrastructure matters for cybersecurity because it binds identities to public keys using certificates issued by a trusted certificate authority as a source of truth.
 When integrated with authentication systems such as 802.1X, VPN gateways, or mutual TLS, PKI enables strong identity validation before access is granted.
 This added security ensures only the identities who are authorized to access resources can do so.

 Here’s how PKI encryption enhances network security in an organization:

-Validates Trustworthiness of Users & Devices
+Validates Trustworthiness of Users and Devices

 Each user or device is issued a PKI certificate by a trusted CA, which confirms their identity.
-When they attempt to access the network, they prove their identity by confirming possession of the private key without needing to reveal it.
-This process makes it much harder for attackers to impersonate someone or use stolen credentials.
+When they attempt to access the network they prove their identity by confirming possession of the private key without needing to reveal it.

-Leverages EAP-TLS In WPA2-Enterprise Network
+Leverages EAP-TLS in a WPA2-Enterprise Network

 Digital certificates provide enhanced security for mutual EAP-TLS 802.1X authentication on a WPA2-Enterprise network.
 They provide the framework for the EAP-TLS protocol, which enables faster and more secure authentication through mutual authentication between clients and servers.

-Protects Remote Cloud Environment
+Protects Remote Cloud Environments

 With certificate-based 802.1X authentication, users and devices can connect to a remote server without the risk of stolen or leaked passwords that could compromise the entire network.

-The table below explains the key differences between a password-based network and a PKI-based network:
+These are the key differences between a password-based network and a PKI-based network:

 Features Password-Based Network PKI-Based Network